 Note: If the problem is not solved, try deleting the Dalvik cache.
 To do this, enter the custom recovery mode (only if you have root).
 Another solution is to complete a data wipe/factory reset.
 This option applies to all users and can be done in recovery mode.
 Beware, it will wipe your data so make sure you have backed up everything you wish to keep.

-Google Play - Error 927
+Google Play Store Error Code 927

 The download is impossible because an update of the Play Store is in progress.